sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

     to be sent with your certificate request
     A challenge password []:

-Please enter your own name as 'Common Name' and the institutional email address.
+Please enter your own full name as 'Common Name' and the institutional email address.
 The rest of the fields can be left empty.
-Please choose a strong challenge password.

-* The above step will create two files - usekey.pem and req.csr.
-You need to copy the contents of the req.csr file in the CSR field in the Digicert portal in your browser.
-You can display the contents of the req.csr file with the following command:
+* The above step will create two files - grid.key and grid.csr.
+You need to copy the contents of the grid.csr file in the CSR field in the Digicert portal in your browser.
+You can display the contents of the grid.csr file with the following command:

   .. code-block:: console

-     $cat req.csr
+     $cat grid.csr

 * After you fill in the CSR and click on *request certificate*, the certificate will be sent to you by email and it can also be dowloaded from the DigiCert portal.